Lumière d’été

 The third setting is the construction site, which is filled with images of industrial strength: towers, cable cars, giant lifts, railroads, and the dam that’s being built.
 The people there are straightforward and hard working, and their foremost representative is Julien, a handsome young engineer with exemplary manners, recently arrived from Paris.
 The dam is a metaphor for the French Resistance – one is a barrier against water, the other a barrier against fascism.
 The site is served by a railroad and is full of explosions, just as the Resistance was engaged in sabotaging German rail transport, sometimes with explosives.
 The Resistance drew its ranks largely from the working class, including labor unions, and the construction workers in Lumière d’été are portrayed sympathetically, contributing to society in a way that the bourgeoisie and aristocrats do not.

 Together these three locations define the landscape of a class society riven by divergent motives, allegiances, and ideologies.
 In short, they define France itself.
 Still, one major sector of French society is missing – the artistic and intellectual class, and Roland steps in to fill this role.
 Roland is an artist visiting from Paris.
 He stays at the Guardian Angel Hotel but goes to work for Patrice, just as France’s real artists and intellectuals lived among the bourgeoisie and served the patriciate.
 Intellectuals and artists had always found a respected place in France, more than in most countries, but during the Nazi occupation their bold thinking, which had once been the conscience of the nation, faltered to the level of uselessness.
-Too many of them were quickly seduced by fascism, exposing themselves as poseurs.
+Too many of them were seduced by fascism, exposing themselves as poseurs.
 Roland, accordingly, is a self-pitying failure and a drunkard, and he goes to the costume ball as Hamlet, the most famously indecisive character in all of literature.
 Even his name, which in earlier allegories had served as a cloak of ambiguous nationality (it comes from a legendary fighter under Charlemagne, a Frankish hero claimed by both French and Germans as one of their own), is in this case a mark of ambivalent allegiance.

 The one character who doesn’t belong to any of these three worlds is the protagonist, Michèle.
 If the mountain valley with its three diverse arenas represents French society, Michèle represents the heart of France, left to decide among the three men who desire her – Roland, Patrice, and Julien – just as the cultural elite, the royalists, and the working class all wished to win the nation’s devotion and loyalty.
-She’s already attached to Roland when she arrives in the valley to be with him, just as the heart of France had long belonged to its artists and thinkers, but under present circumstances Michèle is losing interest in him.
+She’s already attached to Roland when she arrives in the valley, just as the heart of France had long belonged to its artists and thinkers, but under present circumstances Michèle is losing interest in him.
 Patrice woos Michèle, but he has nothing to offer besides the illusion of antique glory.
 His bid is hopeless.
 Julien annoys her with his presumptuous claims on her, but she finds herself drawn to his sincerity.

 CONNECTIONS: